Mental Health Issues and Divorce

 When a parent has a mental illness, the court is likely to take their condition, past behaviors, and current functioning, into consideration.
 The court’s primary focus will be on ensuring that children of the marriage are safe and any parenting plans are in their best interest.
 This determination is made by looking at both parents and considering evidence of the child’s safety and well-being.
 One specific factor the court can consider is the mental health of the parents.
 If the parent in question has demonstrated stability and safe behavior in the presence of their child, the court may be inclined to allow them the same time-sharing and decision-making powers as the other parent.
 However, if the parent has a proven history of unsafe acts due to their symptoms, they may require supervised visitation and other limitations regarding their access to and authority to make decisions for their children.

 Mental health issues and divorce can be concerning during a divorce case.
 At the Draper Law Office, we have attorneys who are experienced in helping families through this process and can provide the guidance and support you need.
-Contact us online or at 866-767-4711 today to set up your free, no-obligation consultation in one of our three locations: St. Cloud, Kissimmee, and Orlando.
+Contact us online or at 866-767-4711 today to set up your free, no-obligation consultation in one of our two locations: Kissimmee, and Orlando.